-OUR MISSION: We provide children and families high quality education and childcare in a safe, respectful and inclusive environment that builds a foundation for life-long learning.
-We also strive to provide a work environment that values employees and creates opportunities for growth, contribution and reward.
-Finally, we support our community through giving closets, food pantries and resource information.
+OUR MISSION: We provide children and families with high quality education and childcare in a safe, respectful, and inclusive environment that builds a foundation for life-long learning.
+We support our community through giving closets, food pantries and resource information.
+We also strive to provide a work environment that values employees and creates opportunities for growth, contribution, and reward.

 OUR PHILOSOPHY: We believe that children learn best through hands-on play and activities.
-Children learn through their senses of touch, smell, taste, and sight, as well as through visual, auditory, and physical experiences.
+Children learn through their senses of touch, smell, taste, and sight, and through visual, auditory, and physical experiences.
 By planning activities with senses and learning in mind, we allow children to learn in their own way.
 We want to help children become excited to learn.

-NON-DISCRIMINATION: Consistent with state and federal law, Children's Village does not discriminate in employment practices or client services based on race, creed, color, national origin, marital status, gender, sexual orientation, class, age, religion or disability.
+NON-DISCRIMINATION: Consistent with state and federal law, Children's Village does not discriminate in employment practices or client services based on race, creed, color, national origin, marital status, gender, sexual orientation, class, age, religion, or disability.